-A hub is an element of hardware for centralising network traffic coming from multiple hosts, and to propagate the signal.
-The hub has a certain number of ports (it has enough ports to link machines to one another, usually 4, 8, 16 or 32).
+What is a hub ?
+A hub is a hardware element for centralizing network traffic coming from multiple hosts, that also propagates the signal.
+It has a certain number of ports - enough ports to link machines to one another, usually 4, 8, 16 or 32.
 Its only goal is to recover binary data coming into a port and send it to all the other ports.
-As with a repeater, a hub operates on layer 1 of the OSI model, which is why it is sometimes called a multiport repeater.
+As with a repeater, a hub operates on layer 1 of the OSI model.
+This is why it is sometimes called a multiport repeater.
 The hub connects several machines together, sometimes arranged in a star shape, which gives it its name, due to the fact that all communication coming from the machines on the network passes through it. .

-There are several categories of hubs:
+There are several categories of hubs.

 They simply send the signal to all the connected hosts, without amplifying it.